 Frequently Asked Questions About the Religion of the Sun

-This FAQ answers the most fundamental questions about the Religion of the Sun.
+This FAQ answers some of the most fundamental questions about the Religion of the Sun.
 It is based on the research presented in my book The Ancient Religion of the Sun.

 The Religion of the Sun is a religion that was widespread in ancient times in which the sun was venerated as the supreme manifestation of the divine.